bassrehab/bassrehab.github.io/_posts/2023-12-25-genetic-algorithm-inspired-data-platforms-part-1.md

 _The plot showing the comparison of average fitness scores over a 30-day period for both the Genetic Algorithm (GA) based recommender and the Collaborative Filtering (CF) based recommender.
 As illustrated, the GA-based system shows a trend of improving fitness, indicating adaptation and optimization over time, whereas the CF-based system shows more variability with generally lower scores._

-## Caveats

-- **Statistical Significance**: Did the test run long enough with large enough groups to deem the differences "real"?
-That requires statistical analysis.
-- **Other Factors**: Website changes, seasonality, promotions, etc., could all confound results in the real world.
-- **Overfitting**: GAs can sometimes overfit to the training data.
-Testing against a holdout set would be crucial in a real-world experiment.
-- **Interpretability**: Like some machine learning methods, GAs can arrive at great solutions, but the reasoning behind the optimized parameters might be difficult for humans to fully parse.
-- **Data Needs**: GAs thrive on data.
-A platform needs extensive user behavior and product information for the algorithms to be effective.

 ---

 ## Additional considerations